-Sacrifice, exile: how Filipina Hidilyn Diaz made Olympic history
+Sacrifice, exile: How Filipina Hidilyn Diaz made Olympic history

 She initially went to train in Malaysia in February 2020 because Gao thought it would be better for her as she focused on qualifying for Tokyo.

-But within weeks came Covid-19 restrictions, leaving Diaz to battle gym closures, lack of access to weightlifting equipment and the grinding uncertainty of whether the Games would be held at all.
+But within weeks came COVID-19 restrictions, leaving Diaz to battle gym closures, a lack of access to weightlifting equipment and the grinding uncertainty of whether the Games would be held at all.

 But the tireless Diaz still managed to find time to raise money through online training sessions to distribute food packages to poor families back home who were suffering during coronavirus lockdowns.

-In October last year, she relocated to the southern coastal state of Malacca where they have been living in a house owned by a Malaysian weightlifting official.
+In October last year, she relocated to the southern coastal state of Melaka, where they have been living in a house owned by a Malaysian weightlifting official.

 "I don't know if I'm a national hero," she told AFP after winning her historic Olympic gold on Monday.